jmbattle/pyUART/README.md

 **NOTE:** Tested with Python 2.7 on Windows 7.

-**NOTE:** Development and testing is still under way so there may be a few bugs to work out.
-Stay tuned for more. :tv:

 ## Setup
 The script currently looks for ftd2xx.dll in `C:\Python27\Lib\site-packages\`.
 The location must be updated if residing elsewhere on your system.